makyo/writing/work/the-fool/the-fool.md

 "Do you want to dig at that?"

 "Mmhm.
 Do you have any thoughts on how to get past that?"
 She shuffles the cards and opens her mouth to speak, but I interrupt, "Wait, don't tell me.
-Now you'll ask if I have any thoughts on how to get past that."
+Now you'll ask if *I* have any thoughts on how to get past that."

-Her laugh is kind, and her fingers sure as she slips another card from the top of the deck and lays it flat on top of the first three.
+Her laugh is kind and her fingers sure as she slips another card from the top of the deck, then lays it flat on top of the first three.

 The image shocks me enough to get me to sit up straight, as if by gaining some distance from the card itself I could escape it.
 "What the hell?"